dimikara/SQL-Query-a-DB/README.md

 * Extracting the data to Excel and create an appropriate visualization for each of the questions

-* Creating a [Presentation]() file to share the findings.
-This file contains 4 slides, one for each of the business questions I am querying the database about.
+* Creating a [Presentation](https://github.com/dimikara/SQL-Query-a-DB/blob/6d6db8a262d8de9bbbbc65cdb11c7910830a936b/Presentation.pdf) file to share the findings.
+This file contains 5 slides for the business questions I am querying the database about.